One of the most powerful applications of flow cytometry is for evaluating drug and vaccine…

 Human Coronavirus (HCoV) is a common cause of respiratory infection worldwide.
 CoV 229E and OC43 have a prevalence rate of 3-11% among hospitalized elderly patients4 .
 They cause approximately 25% of colds similar to those caused by the rhinoviruses5.
-Severe Acute Respiratory Syndrome (SARS) first reported in 2002 and Middle East Respiratory Syndrome (MERS) first reported in 2012 cause severe respiratory infections in humans.
+Severe Acute Respiratory Syndrome (SARS) first reported in 2002 and Middle East Respiratory Syndrome (MERS) first reported in 2012 result in severe respiratory infections in humans.
 Both are zoonotic pathogens suspected to have originated in bats.
 Coronaviruses that are highly pathogenic in humans are a 21st century phenomenon beginning with the emergence of SARS and MERS6.
 However, antibodies detected in camel serum samples dating as far back as 1983 suggest MERS may have emerged decades before the 2012 outbreak7.
-Phylogenetic analysis indicate the virus responsible for coronavirus-associated acute respiratory disease (COVID-19), is closely related to the 2002 virus8.
+Phylogenetic analyses indicate the virus responsible for coronavirus-associated acute respiratory disease (COVID-19), is closely related to the 2002 virus8.

-The limited numbers of BSL-3 and BSL-4 facilities available is a big barrier against the timely development of effective treatments for emerging public health threats such as COVID-19.
+The limited number of BSL-3 and BSL-4 facilities available is a big barrier against the timely development of effective treatments for emerging public health threats such as COVID-19.
 Recombinant technologies offer tools to accelerate the development of rapid quantitative tests for viral infectivity outside of strict BSL-3 biocontainment9 requirements.
 For example, neutralization assays using pseudotyped viruses instead of live pathogens, are cost-effective BSL-2 tools for preclinical research and development.
 Vesicular stomatitis virus (VSV) pseudotyped to express the Coronavirus Spike (s) protein is an effective platform for evaluating the efficacy of antiviral candidates that target Spike-mediated infectivity.
 Using Luciferase fluorescent signals, the rVSV platforms can be used to screen the neutralization potency of drugs and therapeutics.

 At IBT Bioservices our mission is to deliver high quality discovery tools and testing services to advance the fight against infectious diseases.
 Answering the urgent and immediate need for access to effective and affordable research and development tools, we now offer pseudotyped assay to test neutralization efficacy against several SARS-CoV-2 variants.
 We also offer proof-of-concept in vitro and in vivo research services for a range of viral and bacterial pathogens.
-Contact us for a consultation and a no obligation quote.
+Contact us for a consultation and a no-obligation quote.